observableobject/Turkish-Chicken-Wings/Ingredients.md

 * 1/2 table spoon of red pepper paste
 * 3 table spoons of olive oil
 * 2-3 table spoons of pomegranate sauce

+## Turkish Wings Bread

+* White Italian Bread
+* A pinch of Aleppo pepper flakes (or paprika)
+* A pinch of thyme
+* 1/2 table spoon of minced garlic